thecactoos/enterprise/HOT-RELOAD-GUIDE.md

 # 2. Zapisz plik

 # 3. Sprawdź logi:
-docker-compose -f docker-compose.dev.yml logs -f ocr-service
+docker compose -f docker-compose.dev.yml logs -f ocr-service

 # Powinno być:
 # INFO: Will watch for changes in these directories: ['/app']